 Arturo Merino Benítez International Airport (SCL).Opens external site in a new window Also known as Santiago International Airport and Nuevo Pudahuel Airport, located in Pudahuel, 15 km north-west of downtown Santiago, Chile.

-Passengers on Qantas flights from Santiago are allocated checked baggage.
-If you require extra luggage, you can purchase an additional baggage allowance online before departure.
+All passengers flying from Santiago are allocated checked baggage.
+If you need more luggage, you can purchase an additional baggage allowance online prior to departure.

 The benefits of flying Qantas